nanolaba/readme-generator/README.md

 |    charset    | File encoding                                                           |    `UTF-8`    |
 | run-generator | Should the system perform text generation when importing template files |    `true`     |

-"When importing a template file, generation is performed using variables declared in the parent file.
+When importing a template file, generation is performed using variables declared in the parent file.
 This allows defining global variables in the root file and reusing them across all imported templates.
 ---

 #### Widget 'tableOfContents'